aouyang1/HadoopSparkExercise/README.md

 7. [Write jobs](README.md#7-write-jobs)
 8. [Compare results and benchmark](README.md#8-compare-results-and-benchmark)

 The purpose of this exercise is to implement a map reduce job across both a Hadoop and Spark framework.
+Solutions are provided, but it is best if you work through each implementation on your own and/or with your fellows.
 The data set is commodity price data structured as so:

 Column definition: Timestamp, Price, Volume